About Advanced Life Support (ALS) Training

 - Other clinicians who are part of, or expected to lead, the resuscitation team

-If your role involves managing deteriorating patients, responding to cardiac arrests or coordinating emergency care, ALS training will help you meet clinical and governance requirements while strengthening your confidence in high-pressure situations.
+If your role involves managing deteriorating patients, responding to cardiac arrest, or leading emergency care, ALS training will support clinical competence, confidence and governance requirements.

 Advanced Life Support (ALS) – Frequently Asked Questions